s-gas/hauslab/services/svcmonitor/README.md

 - HTTP Server: Exposes the current status of all tracked services.

-- Background Loop: A separate `goroutine` runs an infinite loop with a 30-seconds interval, checking services and updating their status.
+- Background Loop: `goroutine` that runs an infinite loop with a 30-seconds interval, checking services and updating their status.

-Data races are prevented by using *mutexes*.
+Data races are prevented by using **mutexes**.

 ## Status